St Eanswith's Church, Brenzett: Medieval church

 The oldest parts of the church, the nave and chancel, date from the 12th century, when the original Saxon church was replaced.
 There were extensions in subsequent years: the north chapel and north aisle was built in the 13th century; the nave was extended to the west in the 14th century.

 A small spire, which has wood shingles, was built in the 14th century; to support it, a wooden frame was built, and buttresses built outside.

 Later additions

 There are three bells: a tenor bell of 1420, a treble by John Wilnar in 1630, and a middle bell by Thomas Palmar in 1699.

 There was some restoration of the church in the 19th century, and the east window by Lavers, Barraud and Westlake was installed in 1874.
 The chancel was largely rebuilt in 1902.

 In the north chapel is a monument to John Fagge, who died in 1639, and his son John, who died in 1646.
+This monument inspired E. Nesbit's 1887 short story "Man-Size in Marble".